-Noblesville man arrested for OWI after golf cart hits pedestrians at Brickyard 400, four hospitalized
+Noblesville man arrested for OWI after golf cart hits pedestrians at Brickyard 400, four injured

+He will also undergo substance abuse evaluation and treatment, if necessary, while on probation.

 SPEEDWAY, Ind. – A golf cart struck several pedestrians attending the Brickyard 400 on Sunday.

-Note: UPDATE (July 26, 2018)– In a plea deal, Colonious Thomas pleaded guilty to two counts of causing a serious injury while operating a motor vehicle while intoxicated and all other charges were dismissed.
-He was sentenced to 545 days in community corrections, with four days of jail credit and 365 days suspended.
-He’ll have to pay $1,705 in fines.